I discovered YouTube as a form of fitness trainer only a few years ago and it was such a revelation!

 She’s encouraging without being over-the-top or patronizing.
 She also makes videos that require no equipment, which is ideal if you don’t own any type of gym equipment at home.

-Jessica Smith TV allows you to select a workout based on time you’re able to commit to or workout style.
-She also has question and answer videos that you may want to have a nosy at.
+Jessica Smith TV allows you to select a workout based on the time you’re able to commit to or workout style.
+She also has question-and-answer videos that you may want to have a nosy at.

-With almost 300k followers, she has a strong following.
+With over 500k followers, she has a strong following.